spinnaker/clouddriver/DCOS.md

 # DC/OS Driver  Notes

 ## Atomic Operations

 We need to define what each of these means in terms of DC/OS constructs.
-If we understand how Kubernetes implements these and how Kubernetes concepts map to DC/OS concepts that should get us started.
-The assumption is that any of these that Kubernetes does not implement are unlikely to be needed by DC/OS as well.
+If we understand how Kubernetes/Titus implements these and how Kubernetes/Titus concepts map to DC/OS concepts that should get us started.
+The assumption is that any of these that Kubernetes/Titus does not implement are unlikely to be needed by DC/OS as well.

 ### Server Group operations

 #### CLONE_SERVER_GROUP
-* Kubernetes: ?
-* DCOS: ?
+* Don't know that this is possible with DC/OS and Marathon.

 #### CREATE_SERVER_GROUP
-* Kubernetes: creates a ReplicaSet
-* DCOS: Create an application.
+* Create an application.

 #### DISABLE_SERVER_GROUP
-* Kubernetes: Disables a ReplicaSet
-* DCOS: Suspend an application.
+* Could potentially be a shortcut for suspending a service.

 #### ENABLE_SERVER_GROUP
-* Kubernetes: Enables a ReplicaSet
-* DCOS: ?
+* N/A

 #### DESTROY_SERVER_GROUP
-* Kubernetes: ?
-* DCOS: Destroy an application
+* Destroy an application

 #### RESIZE_SERVER_GROUP
-* Kubernetes: ?
-* DCOS: Scale up/down application
+* Scale up/down application

 #### UPSERT_SERVER_GROUP_TAGS
-* Kubernetes: ?
-* DCOS: ?
+* ?

 #### UPDATE_LAUNCH_CONFIG
-* Kubernetes: ?
-* DCOS: ?
+* ?

 #### UPSERT_SCALING_POLICY
-* Kubernetes: ?
-* DCOS: ?
+* If DCOS ever gets autoscaling support, this could be useful.

 #### DELETE_SCALING_POLICY
-* Kubernetes: ?
-* DCOS: ?
+* If DCOS ever gets autoscaling support, this could be useful.

 #### MIGRATE_SERVER_GROUP
-* Kubernetes: ?
-* DCOS: ?
+* ?

 #### MIGRATE_CLUSTER_CONFIGURATIONS
-* Kubernetes: ?
-* DCOS: ?
+* Given our plan for usage of DCOS, is this even worth looking into?

 ### Instance operations

 #### REBOOT_INSTANCES
-* Kubernetes: ?
-* DCOS: ?
+* Could be useful for OPS.

 #### TERMINATE_INSTANCES
-* Kubernetes: ?
-* DCOS: ?
+* Could be useful for OPS.

 #### TERMINATE_INSTANCE_AND_DECREMENT
-* Kubernetes: ?
-* DCOS: ?
+* ?

 #### ATTACH_CLASSIC_LINK_VPC
-* Kubernetes: ?
-* DCOS: ?
+* ?

 #### REGISTER_INSTANCES_WITH_LOAD_BALANCER
-* Kubernetes: ?
-* DCOS: ?
+* Since DC/OS does this for us using labels and such, not sure how useful this is.

 #### DEREGISTER_INSTANCES_FROM_LOAD_BALANCER
-* Kubernetes: ?
-* DCOS: ?
+* Since DC/OS does this for us using labels and such, not sure how useful this is.

 #### ENABLE_INSTANCES_IN_DISCOVERY
-* Kubernetes: ?
-* DCOS: ?
+* Could potentially be useful for Alva?

 #### DISABLE_INSTANCES_IN_DISCOVERY
-* Kubernetes: ?
-* DCOS: ?
+* Could potentially be useful for Alva?

 #### UPDATE_INSTANCES
-* Kubernetes: ?
-* DCOS: ?
+* Pretty sure we want deployments to be used to update anything.

 #### DETACH_INSTANCES
-* Kubernetes: ?
-* DCOS: ?
+* Could be useful for OPS.

 ### Load Balancer operations

 #### DELETE_LOAD_BALANCER
-* Kubernetes: ?
-* DCOS: ?
+* Since DC/OS does this for us using labels and such, not sure how useful this is.

 #### UPSERT_LOAD_BALANCER
-* Kubernetes: ?
-* DCOS: ?
+* Since DC/OS does this for us using labels and such, not sure how useful this is.

 #### MIGRATE_LOAD_BALANCER
-* Kubernetes: ?
-* DCOS: ?
+* Since DC/OS does this for us using labels and such, not sure how useful this is.

 ### Security Group operations

 #### DELETE_SECURITY_GROUP
-* Kubernetes: ?
-* DCOS: ?
+* Do we even care about security groups for DCOS?

 #### UPSERT_SECURITY_GROUP
-* Kubernetes: ?
-* DCOS: ?
+* Do we even care about security groups for DCOS?

 #### MIGRATE_SECURITY_GROUP
-* Kubernetes: ?
-* DCOS: ?
+* Do we even care about security groups for DCOS?

 ### JobStatus operations

 #### RUN_JOB
-* Kubernetes: ?
-* DCOS: ?
+* ?

 #### DESTROY_JOB
-* Kubernetes: ?
-* DCOS: ?
+* ?

 #### CLONE_JOB
-* Kubernetes: ?
-* DCOS: ?
+* ?

 ### Image operations

 #### UPSERT_IMAGE_TAGS
-* Kubernetes: ?
-* DCOS: ?
+* ?

 ### Snapshot operations

 #### SAVE_SNAPSHOT
-* Kubernetes: N/A
-* DCOS: N/A
+* N/A

 #### RESTORE_SNAPSHOT
-* Kubernetes: N/A
-* DCOS: N/A
+* N/A